 Can You Stain Over Wood Burning?
 Here’s The Truth!

-So, let’s discuss, Can you stain over wood burning?
+So, let’s find out, Can you stain over wood burning?

-But there’s more to know about stain wood over burning.
+But there’s more to know about staining over wood burning.

-In this article, we’ll deeply explore, can you stain over wood burning, and how to stain wood burning art with the best finishes you should use for the project.
+In this article, I’ll deeply explore, can you stain over wood burning, and how to stain wood-burning art with the best finishes you should use for the project.

 Furthermore, I’ll answer frequently asked questions as well.